tr8dr/tr8dr.github.io/_posts/2020-09-01-HMMFiltering.markdown

   * $$ S_1 = N(\mu = 40, \sigma_{default}) $$.
 - the prior probabilities as $$ \pi_i = \frac{1}{2} $$

-The forward viterbi method is then used to determine the states in the `hmm.predict()` call.
+The forward viterbi method is then used to determine the states in the `hmm.predict()` call.   `HMM2State`  is a simple wrapper around the underlying scikit hmmlearn implementation that defines the model, bypassing the `fit()` stage.

 <img src="/assets/2020-09-01/ADX-denoised.png" width="800" height="550" />